Safety critical inspection of railway network structural timber components.

 An example of work carried out by BM TRADA was to support AECOM in the examination and assessment of over 70 timber containing structures throughout Scotland.

 The output from this work was to confirm the condition and strength of these timber assets and to support Network Rail in developing an inventory of these assets ranked by condition and priority for interventions ranging from interventions to maintain performance and to extend service life, to prioritizing renewals on evidence-based condition assessment.

 BM TRADA consultants are PTS AC/DCCR certified.

-Our experts provide a range of courses from structural timber design through to designing with Eurocode 5.
+Our experts provide a range of courses from visual strength grading through to designing with Eurocode 5.